 Events

-The 4-H teens meet the first and third Monday of each month, 6-8 p.m., at the UAF University Park Building, 1000 University Ave., Room 154.
+Members of the Forget-Me-Not 4-H Club meet the second and fourth Monday of each month, 4-8 p.m., at the UAF University Park Building, 1000 University Ave., Room 154.
 (Meeting schedule subject to change.)

 Additional information: Accommodation requests related to a disability should be made five business days in advance to Alda Norris at amnorris2@alaska.edu or 907-474-7120.
 Language access services, such as interpretation or translation of vital information, will be provided free of charge to individuals with limited English proficiency upon request to amnorris2@alaska.edu.&/ces/districts/tanana/160;